 700 2nd St NE, Washington, DC 20002

-ICER will host a multi-stakeholder policy summit to discuss methods for assessing the value of new drugs for rare conditions.
-The summit will include discussion of how these methods can be applied to recommend fair prices that reflect the value of orphan drugs to patients and the health system to allow for broader insurance coverage for innovative new treatments.
+ICER is hosting a multi-stakeholder policy summit to discuss methods for assessing the value of new drugs for rare conditions.
+The summit will include discussion of how methods can be applied to recommend fair prices that reflect the value of orphan drugs to patients and the health system, to allow for broader insurance coverage for innovative new treatments.

 The Midwest CEPAC will convene to discuss the findings of ICER's report on the comparative clinical effectiveness and value of treatment for ovarian cancer.